 Planning for Retirement

-SEIU 775 Secure Retirement Plan (SRP) is the first retirement plan for caregivers in the nation.
-Your SRP account will help you save more money for retirement and it’s free for you!
-All the money in your account comes from your employer, not your paycheck.
+SEIU 775 Secure Retirement Plan (SRP) is a first of its kind retirement plan for caregivers.
+Your SRP account will help you save more money for retirement!
+And all the money in your account comes from your employer, not your paycheck.

 Almost every American worker can get Social Security benefits in their retirement by making payroll tax contributions.
 If you qualify, you get monthly Social Security payments starting as early as age 62.
 Not everyone gets Social Security, like some Parent Providers, but you may still qualify for a spousal benefit if you are married.